They say first impressions are important. What they don’t say is that they’re also not fucking fair. Like, not at all.

 If that sounds unjust to you, well…

 There are a number of solutions to counteract this sort of discrimination.
 If you’re short, you could wear high heels.
 If you don’t consider yourself conventionally attractive, you could put on makeup.
-And if you have curly hair, you could straighten it.
+If you have curly hair, you could straighten it.
+And if you’re transgender, you could shop at Bindle & Keep, a boutique that specializes in tailored professional clothing for “every body.”

 But you can’t change your race nor your age nor your disability.
 So you’re going to have to kick ass so hard in that interview that the employer forgets their internalized prejudices long enough to recognize your brilliance.